Cart

 Whether or not your dog suffers from dental disease, it's critical to see the vet for regular checkups.
 During a checkup, a vet can check your dog's mouth and determine if a secondary appointment needs to be made.
 Below are a few ways that can help get your canine friend back on track.

-• Vet Visits: If your vet determines your dog will need further oral care, an appointment might be made in order for the vet to clean the dogs' teeth.
+• Vet Visits: If your vet determines your dog will need further oral care, an appointment might be made for the vet to clean the dog's teeth.

-• Offer Safe Toys and Treat for Daily Chewing: Dogs can improve their dental health with a variety of chew toys, like Pet Qwerks Nylon Bones.
+• Offer Safe Toys and Treats for Daily Chewing: Dogs can improve their dental health with a variety of chew toys, like Bark Bone Natural Instincts Nylon Bones.
 A rubber ball like the Chuckit!
 Ultra Ball is another classic toy that dogs can chew on to help keep gum diseases at bay.
 Another type of toy that is recommended to help is a toy you can stuff with treats like the JW Hol-ee Roller or Tumble Teez.
-Giving dogs toys to chew on not only provides dental benefits, but also keeps your dog's mind stimulated.
+Giving dogs toys to chew on not only provides dental benefits but also keeps your dog's mind stimulated.

 a white boxer chewing on a Pet Qwerks Nylon Bone